Autonomous Tester

 Autonomous run results are incorporated into test and suite run results like any other test runs, enabling you to use all of the system's run analysis options.

-For example, you can analyze autonomous manual test results with
+For example, you can analyze autonomous run results with

 Aviator at the test run and suite run levels.